AlexaCai/meet-app/README.md

  >  -   **Given** user did not not have the app installed on home screen;
 >  -   **When** user installs the app on device home screen;
->  - **Then** user see the app on home screen and can use it as a shortcut to access it.
+>  - **Then** user sees the app on home screen and can use it as a shortcut to access it.

 ### User story 6 - Display charts visualizing event details